tolik-punkoff/bash-scripts/README.md

 esccolors - ESC-codes set console text colors, backgrounds and text styles

+testpipe - Test script detecting if running on terminal or in pipe

 0x0.sh - script for posting to site 0x0.st

 0x0-insecure.sh -script 0x0.sh with disabled certificate check